Flurin17/downloader/README.md

 - Plex

 ## Setup:
- - RapidAPI
+ - RapidAPI:<br/>
- Please use the same API that we used for this project, so everything runs flawlessly.Link: https://rapidapi.com/apidojo/api/imdb8
+Please use the same API that we used for this project, so everything runs flawlessly.
+[Link to API](https://rapidapi.com/apidojo/api/imdb8)
- - Plex Tokens
+ - Plex-Token:</br>
- Get the Plex Tokens with the following tutorial: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
+ Get the Plex-Token with the following tutorial: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
- - Downloadstation
+ - Synology Downloadstation:<br/>
- Setup the Downloadstation and unfortunately you must use the adminuser of the diskstation.
+You only need a user which has access to the downloadstation and the directories.
- - Discordbot
+ - Discord-Bot:<br/>
 Create a discord bot and server. https://discordpy.readthedocs.io/en/latest/discord.html Easiest way is to just set administrator rights, but for general safety purposes give the bot only the necessary "Text" permissions
- - Discord Channel ID
+ - Discord Channel ID:<br/>
  Get the channel ID where you want your bot to work. https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord
+ ### cred.py
- - Copy all the gathered data in the cred.py file
+ - Copy all the gathered data in a cred.py file located in the same directory as the other files.